iturdikulov/notes/GNU_Readline.md

 Here is how to yank the text back into the line.
 Yanking means to copy the most-recently-killed text from the kill buffer.

-`C-y`::Yank the most recently killed text back into the buffer at the cursor.
+`C-y`:<wbr class="f"> Yank the most recently killed text back into the buffer at the cursor.

-`M-y`::Rotate the kill-ring, and yank the new top.
+`M-y`:<wbr class="f"> Rotate the kill-ring, and yank the new top.
 You can only do this if the prior command is `C-y` or `M-y`.

 ## Readline Arguments